James Ogilvy: Education and professional life

 His education began in the "palace school" with his cousins Prince Edward, Lady Helen Windsor and Lady Sarah Armstrong-Jones.
 Subsequently, Ogilvy attended Gibbs pre-prep and Heatherdown Preparatory School (with Prince Edward).
 After that, Ogilvy and Prince Edward went separate ways, the prince to Gordonstoun and Cambridge, and Ogilvy to Eton College and the University of St Andrews.
 From St. Andrews, he earned a Scottish Master of Arts degree in History of art.
 He then attended the full-time MBA course at Cranfield from 1990 to 1991, obtaining the MBA qualification.

 He worked for Barclays de Zoete Wedd (BZW) and then a shipping agency in Edinburgh.

 He is the publisher and founder of Luxury Briefing, a magazine launched in 1996, and has served on numerous boards of directors.

 Ogilvy is also a professional photographer and landscape designer.

 Personal life

-He married Julia Caroline Rawlinson, daughter of Charles Frederick Melville Rawlinson, of Arkesden, Essex, a merchant banker, on 30 July 1988 at St Mary's Church in Saffron Walden, Essex.
-The couple have two children:
+Ogilvy married Julia Caroline Rawlinson, daughter of Charles Frederick Melville Rawlinson, of Arkesden, Essex, a merchant banker, on 30 July 1988 at St Mary's Church in Saffron Walden, Essex.
+They have two children: